piotrslowinski/library_system/README.md

 ...

-4.Add new specimen to existing book.
+4. Add new specimen to existing book.

 	*POST/books/:bookId/specimens*